Forget Me Not Farm: Voice Cast

+Following the death of Mike Amatt (31 August 1949 - 28 June 2021).
+Anna Carteret is now the last surviving cast member of the show.

 Origins

 Mike Amatt first came up with the concept of the series when he made a simple tractor using LEGO, using remote control technology to give it lip-sync and eye movement and calling it "Max Tractor".
 His next goal was to create an environment for the tractor, and this led to him introducing the character of Scarecrow (with the two crows, Dandelion and Burdock, perching on his arms).
 He eventually persuaded Edward Pugh, the then-head of children's programmes at BBC North, to make a pilot programme.
 Celia Bonner, who produced and directed the series, later became involved in its live touring stage show, while the animation was done by Lyndon Evans Graphics.
 The scripts and songs were written and produced by Amatt himself (as was the incidental music), and the songs were also performed by him (as Scarecrow).

 Episodes

 The first six episodes were originally broadcast on BBC1 as part of the Children's BBC strand on Tuesdays at 3.50 pm, but after a two-week break for Christmas and New Year, the seven remaining episodes were broadcast on Mondays instead in the same time slot.